 Every year, Grow Pittsburgh starts vegetable, herb and flower seedlings at The Frick Pittsburgh Greenhouse for sale to the public.

 We restock varieties as much as possible, but some seedlings will sell out.
 Shop early for the best selection!
-As selections sell out, we’ll post that information here.
+As selections sell out, we’ll post that information here and on social media.

 In an effort to avoid supporting the agrochemical and agricultural biotechnology giant Monsanto, we’ve stopped purchasing seeds even indirectly sold through them.
 Monsanto’s vegetable seed division, De Ruiter, supplies many seed companies with some of our longtime favorite varieties.
 We’ve picked some substitutes in which we feel confident for taste and quality, and we’re excited to hear your feedback as you grow these new varieties.